Skip to content

 Among the beautiful tourist places in Dahab is the Blue Hole area.
 It is characterised by the beautiful Bedouin life and several other distinctive regions, including ports and touristic resorts overlooking the Gulf of Aqaba.

-The Blue Hole contains beautiful scenes picturing the harmonic interaction of light with plants and sea creatures, as well as the merging of the crystal blue sea water with mountains.
+The Blue Hole contains beautiful scenes picturing the harmonic interaction of light with plants and sea creatures and the merging of crystal blue sea water with mountains.
 The place might be dangerous because it includes several deadly caves, which seem less profound than they are.
-It has been named the best diving spot in the world by legendary explorer Jacque Cousteau.
+Legendary explorer Jacque Cousteau named it the best diving spot in the world.

 Some tourists see it as the “white”, beautiful and fabulous place, so the ultimate adventure is at the risk of diving to a depth of more than 100 metres to be amused with the beauty.
 Others see it as the “black”, dangerous and frightening area due to its variation in the colours’ shades from baby blue to dark blue, and because, with time, it has become a vast cemetery for many adventures and beauty lovers.